tweag/mm-daml-contract/README.md

 This represents a request that has been sent by a project owner to a party.

-There are two choices that can be exercised here:
+There is one choice that can be exercised here:
-- _Accept_ allows the target of the request to fund the project with an arbitrary amount.
-- _Reject_ allows the target of the request to ignore the request and not fund the project.
+- _Respond_ allows the target of the request to accept of refuse the request.

 ### 3 _Coupon_ contract